Vidhiwar/multimodule-ecg-classification/README.md

       Uno: "Make sure the required libraries (Torch, Panda, Tqdm, ... etc.,. are installed",
       Dos: : "Use the examples directory to download and preprocess data.",
       Tres: "Follow transform_data.ipyn to get data ready for training.",
-      cuatro: "Run python ecg_###.py to train on training data, and validate on validation data",
+      Cuatro: "Run python ecg_###.py to train on training data, and validate on validation data",
-      cinco: "By default results are saved in checkpoints directory"]}
+      Cinco: "By default results are saved in checkpoints directory"]}

 IMAGES: {